-The Mother envisioned industry and commerce to be an integral part of life in Auroville and a means of financially sustaining the economy of the Auroville community.
+The Mother envisioned social enterprises to be an integral part of life in Auroville and a means of financially sustaining the economy of the Auroville community.
 She designated one of Auroville's four zones as the 'Industrial Zone', and gave it the name 'Auroshilpam'.
 As this Sanskrit name connotes, industries in Auroville are mainly small-scale and pollution-free.
 Many of them deal with handicrafts.
-These 'business units', as they are called, either provide the basic material necessities for the residents of the community or generate income for the general maintenance of the township, while also
+Auroville has around 170 enterprises proving employment to around 5000 people from the neighborhood.

 Auroville Board of Commerce

 The Auroville Board of Commerce (ABC) comprises executives of all social enterprises, who appoint a Core Group to take care of the day-to-day activities.
 The Core Group of the Board meets regularly to approve the opening of new units, handle applications for business credits, co-ordinate yearly auditing of accounts, and advise enterprises regarding accounts, finance, marketing, management, etc.

 Perhaps the greatest challenge that Auroville social enterprises face is to be efficient and productive in a way which conforms to normal business standards without compromising the spirit and ethics of Auroville.

 Given present trends, commercial activities will have to expand in order to provide a larger source of income for the general maintenance of Auroville, while also creating employment opportunities for its growing population and people from the local villages.
 Enterprises need to be encouraged to meet the demands of Auroville, and funds need to be found to help new enterprise startups.

 Apart from the Aurovilians, who work on a voluntary basis for a maintenance allowance, Auroville employs some 4,000 people from the local villages, whose work typically covers anything from agriculture to engineering, cleaning, gardening, driving, accounting, teaching, commerce and supervising.